aws-samples/aws-lambda-es-module-performance-benchmark/README.md

 `./test_commonjs.sh`
 5. Begin load test for ES module function.
 `./test_esmodule.sh`
+6. Note the differences in the p99 latency to compare cold start performance.

 # Cleaning up
 To delete the sample application, use the latest version of the AWS SAM CLI and run: